 I always make one in my planner and also mark my top 3 priorities for the day.
-Having the priorities marked out tell me that I need to get those tasks done first.
-And if I don’t get everyone else done (because sometimes life gets in the way), that’s okay.
+Having the priorities marked out tells me that I need to get those tasks done first.
+And if I don’t get everything else done (because sometimes life gets in the way), that’s okay.

 #8:Lay out clothes: work and gym

 This is going to sound like we are back in school, but listen, okay?
 Laying out your clothes for the next day is such a good habit to have.
 I remember doing this back when I was in school and I’d lay out my uniform and my polished shoes and it would make getting ready in the morning so much easier and quicker.
 So why not do that, now as adults as well?

 It will save you a lot of time and energy in the mornings.
 I mean, we have all found ourselves standing in front of our closets, trying to figure out what to wear to work.
 And then trying on different outfits and just throwing something on at the last minute because you’re already late for work.
 And that makes you look not as put together as you’d like to be.

 I hate having to rush in the mornings and missing on breakfast too.
 So now, I always make sure to lay out my work clothes the night before.

 I also always lay out gym clothes so that I don’t feel lazy in the mornings.
 Laying out gym clothes the night before motivates me to workout in the mornings.

 Your skin needs a little pamper session before going to bed.
 Especially if you wear a lot of makeup on the daily.
 And even if you don’t , you need to have a skin care routine in place before going to bed.
 And it doesn’t have to be something super fancy and has 10 steps.
 Even a basic, cleanse and hydrate routine will also do.